 Creating systems for regular activities, such as getting ready for school, can help children with ADHD learn how to recognize and feel comfortable with routines.

 Examples of systems might include:

 - learning to use calendars, timetables, lists, and reminders

-- having a regular going to bed and waking up time
+- having regular times for going to bed and waking up

-Lavender: A PhD study published by the University of Minnesota in 2014 suggested that lavender can help people sleep.
-There appears to be little further evidence to support this, although people say that it works.
+- Lavender: An older Ph.D. study from the University of Minnesota suggested that lavender can help people sleep.
+However, there appears to be little further evidence to support this, although anecdotal reports claim it works.

-- Always speak to a doctor before using any essential oils, especially for children, to make sure the oil and the method of delivery are safe.
+- Always speak with a doctor before using any essential oils, especially for children, to make sure the oil and the method of delivery are safe.